-When preparing exterior panels for installation, clean the part and:

-- repair any dents.

-- remove all corrosion.

-- remove any burrs or weld nuggets.

-- remove foams and sealers in the area of the repair.
-In many instances, if the foam is not in the direct repair area, these are left intact rather than removing and reinstalling.

-- apply corrosion protection to any areas of the part that will not be accessible for applying corrosion protection or refinishing after installation.
+When preparing exterior panels for installation, clean the part and repair any dents.
+Remove all corrosion and any burrs or weld nuggets.
+Remove foams and sealers in the area of the repair.
+In many instances, if the foam is not in the direct repair area, these areas are left intact rather than removing and reinstalling.
+Apply corrosion protection to any areas of the part that will not be accessible for applying corrosion protection or refinishing after installation.